qtlHD/qtlHD/doc/programming_tutorial.md

 There are three basic types (in genotype.d):

 1. TrueGenotype contains the two founder alleles.
-2. GenotypeCombinator brings multiple names/encodings (i.e. 'A' and 'AA')
+2. GenotypeCombinator brings multiple names/encodings (e.g., 'A' and 'AA')
    and the true genotypes together (with 'A' is is 0,0).
 It maintains two lists.
 One for the names/encodings, the other for the matching, or observed, true genotypes (see 1.)